 Student module enrolment

-Students enrol for the modules that will make up their programme of study online on the module enrolment system accessed through the Portal.
+Students enrol for the modules that will make up their programme of study online on the module enrolment system accessed through Student Services.
 While it's open, students can use the system whenever they wish and revise their choices where necessary.
 The web form incorporates direct links to module and personal timetables, the module and programme catalogues and a filtration system for the enrolment on foreign language modules.

 If students need guidance at any stage of their enrolment, they are encouraged to contact their parent school or relevant teaching schools.
-Face-to-face advice can be obtained at the Discovery Themes fair, which will be taking place on Thursday 4 May 2017 (11am - 2pm) in Parkinson Court, within the Parkinson Building.
-A second fair will be held in September for new and returning undergraduate students.

 Updating module and programme information

 Before the online system is opened to students, it is important that the relevant data in both Banner and Module and Programme Catalogues is up to date, accurate and identical.

 The second stage of the online enrolment process is to inform students how and when to access the online enrolment system.
 There are also certain data checks that schools can make to ensure that the correct compulsory module data is on a student's record before the system is accessible to the student.

 The third stage of the enrolment process is monitoring that students have enrolled online and approving their module choices.
 It is the parent school's responsibility to check their students complete their module enrolment and that they comply with the rules for their programme of study.